 The following eight proposed codes were made available for public comment from 1 May to 9 June 2017.

 - Hazardous Substances Compliance Code

 - Noise Compliance Code

 The finalised codes

-Following the close of public comment, submissions will be reviewed and considered and feedback incorporated where appropriate.
-WorkSafe will provide the finalised codes to the Minister for Finance, Robin Scott MP, for approval in his role as Minister responsible for the OHS Act.
+Following the close of public comment, submissions were reviewed and considered and feedback incorporated where appropriate.
+WorkSafe provided the finalised codes to the Minister for Finance, Robin Scott MP, for approval in his role as Minister responsible for the OHS Act.

 Once approved, the compliance codes will be scheduled to take effect.

 The Demolition and Excavation compliance codes took effect on 3 May 2018.

 The Hazardous manual handling, Facilities in construction, Confined spaces, Plant and Noise compliance codes took effect on 15 March 2018.